-EUGENE, Ore. — The city of Eugene has hired a law enforcement official from Texas to be its interim police chief.
+EUGENE, Ore. — The city of Eugene has hired a new police chief nearly one year after the last one announced his retirement.

 Chris Skinner is expected to start April 30, City Manager Jon Ruiz said in a news release Monday.

 He’s been the chief in Richland, Washington, since 2011 but has strong ties to Oregon.
 He earned degrees from Western Oregon University and George Fox University, and worked for Hillsboro police and the Benton County Sheriff’s Office in Corvallis.